 Tell us how we can improve this post?

-Hey!
-I’ve owned a pet pretty much all my life, in fact, I currently have both a cat and a dog!
-My mission is to deliver a reliable, trusted website that only uses evidence-based information
+I’ve owned a pet most of my life.
+In fact, I currently have both a cat, Milo, and a Jack Russel, Mollie!
+I’m the founder of Honest Whiskers.
+And my mission is to deliver a reliable, trusted website that only uses evidence-based information.

 Looking for pet food?